hornjason/argocd-lab/README.md

 #### Deploy Lab

-To re-use a Sealed Secret key encrypted from a prior version you can apply it before installing.
+- To re-use a Sealed Secret key encrypted from a prior version you can apply it before installing.
 For the purposes of this demo we will start from scratch.

 		oc config use-context lab

 		oc apply -f manifests/sealed-secrets/overlays/lab/argocd-app-sealedsecrets.yaml

 -   Grab Sealed Secret KEY, you’ll want to back this up so you can unseal secrets that use this key later.

 		oc get secret -n kube-system -l sealedsecrets.bitnami.com/sealed-secrets-key -o yaml > master.yaml

 #### Deploy Dev
+- Deploy Sealed Secrets on the Dev cluster, applying the master.yaml, ( sealed secret key ) from the Lab cluster.

 		oc config use-context dev

 		oc apply -f master.yaml

 		oc config use-context lab

 		oc apply -f manifests/sealed-secrets/overlays/dev/argocd-app-sealedsecrets.yaml

 ### ArgoCD Additional Cluster
 - To import additional clusters into ArgoCD